Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

 1. Job Prospects: If you're optimistic about finding a job within about six months, despite economic challenges and increased competition, a B2 visa may suit you better.
 This option is viable if you anticipate a swift return to employment.
 On the other hand, if you foresee difficulties in securing a job that supports H1B transfer or if you aim for a longer-term stay in the U.S., consider switching to an F1 visa.

 2. Grace Period: Evaluate the remaining time in your grace period.
-If you have less than 2-3 weeks left, switching to a B2 visa is more feasible due to time constraints.
-Transitioning to an F1 visa requires obtaining an admission offer and I-20 form from a school, which can take time.
-However, if your grace period exceeds three weeks, transitioning to an F1 visa is possible, and contact us!
+If you have less than 2 weeks left, changing to a B2 status is more feasible due to time constraints.
+Changing to an F1 status requires obtaining an admission offer and I-20 form from a school, which can take time.
+However, if your grace period exceeds three weeks, changing to an F1 visa is possible, and contact us!
 We can assist in obtaining the documents fast in 2 weeks!

 3. Cost Considerations: As you can see int he cost breakdown chart above, switching to an F1 status involves additional costs compared to a B2 visa.
 For a Day 1 CPT university, you're only required to pay the first semester's tuition as opposed to the whole program or annual tuition fees, the tuition fees for one semester is typically between $2,000 and $5,000.